Procedures, Records, and Forms

 - Secondary of Reference Copy

-Some records series specify minimum retention periods for secondary or reference copies.
-NOTE: If no minimum retention of secondary/reference copies is specified for a records series, secondary or reference copies are held until the administrative purpose is served and then destroyed.
+Some records series specify retention periods for secondary or reference copies.
+NOTE: If no retention of secondary/reference copies is specified for a records series, secondary or reference copies are held until the administrative purpose is served and then destroyed.

 Disposition Authority Number